srps/philoagents-course/INSTALL_AND_USAGE.md

 As the first 4 modules are coupled together, you can test them all at once.

-First, populate the long term memory with the following command:
+First, populate the long term memory within your MongoDB instance (required for agentic RAG) with the following command:
 ```bash
 make create-long-term-memory
 ```

+> [!NOTE]
+> To visualize the raw and RAG data from MongoDB, we recommend using [MongoDB Compass](https://rebrand.ly/philoagents-mongodb-compass) or Mongo's official IDE plugin (e.g., `MongoDB for VS Code`).
+To connect to the working MongoDB instance, use the `MONGODB_URI` value from the `.env` file or found inside the [config.py](philoagents-api/src/philoagents/config.py) file.

 Next, you can access the game by typing in your browser:
 ```